2023 Most Popular Communication & Journalism Bachelor's Degree Schools in Michigan

 Read full report on Communication & Journalism at Wayne State University

-Western Michigan University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree communication and journalism programs.
-Located in the small city of Kalamazoo, WMU is a public college with a fairly large student population.
+Western Michigan University came in at #8 in this year’s edition of the Most Popular Communication & Journalism Bachelor’s Degree Schools in Michigan ranking.
+Located in the city of Kalamazoo, WMU is a public school with a fairly large student population.

 About 73% of the students majoring in communication and journalism at the school are women while 27% are male.